Hani Mohsin

 He died on 25 July 2006 at the age of 41 due to a heart attack; Roda Impian ended its production as a symbol of respect for his death.
-It aired a brief revival in 2009 with disc jockey Kieran as host; the show has been on indefinite hiatus since 2010.
+It aired a brief revival in 2009 with former Era radio presenter, Maskiran Jakiran (Kieran) as host; the show has been on indefinite hiatus since 2010.

 He was previously married to actress Tiara Jacquelina, from 11 September 1993 until their divorce on 16 February 1998.
 Hani was buried beside the grave of his mother, Hasni Bakar at the Ulu Klang Muslim cemetery.